Vijay J. Darda: Family

 Vijay's brother, Rajendra Darda, was also elected from Aurangabad East Assembly constituency from 1998 thrice.
 He was the minister of education and industry in Maharashtra Government.
-Vijay Darda is married to Jyotsna Darda and has two children - Devendra (son) and Purva (daughter).
+Vijay Darda is married to Jyotsna Darda and has two children - Devendra Darda (son) and Purva Darda Kothari (daughter).
 Jawaharlal Darda, his father, was from Yavatmal district.
 A freedom fighter, Jawaharlal Darda was also the state treasurer for the MPCC.
-He was part of the cabinet at as the minister for industries and energy of Maharshtra state.
+He was part of the cabinet at as the minister for industries and energy of Maharashtra state.

 Reception

 Being a Congress Member, on 29 July 2012, at a function in Ahmedabad, Darda remarked that Gujarat Chief Minister Narendra Modi is a tiger and a national saint.

-In 2012, Darda was reported to have been associated with companies that were awarded coal blocks under the controversial coal allocation by the then Coal Minister Dr Manmohan Singh for a throwaway price.
-In this controversy, his brother, Rajendra Darda, was also named along with him.

 Philanthropy

 Darda is the founder of Shri Jawaharlal Darda Institute of Engineering & Technology at Yavatmal and is the Managing Trustee of Press Institute of Maharashtra, Pune along with Smt.
 Kusumabai Darda Trust.

 Bhari village in the Yavatmal district was adopted by Darda under the Sansad Adarsh Gram Yojana.
 The village was converted into a model village at a cost of INR 1 crore.

 Darda donated INR 5 lakhs to the descendants of Tatya Tope because of the deteriorating condition of the family.

 He supported Sultana Begum (great granddaughter of Bahadur Shah Zafar) with the wedding of her daughter.

 Darda has worked towards stopping the slaughterhouses and has interest in wildlife conservation owing to his Jain roots.

 In 1984, Darda arranged funds for the people who were impacted by floods in Nanded and Parbhani.
 School buildings were constructed.
 He supported the Lokmat Relief Fund during earthquakes of Bihar (1988) and Killari (Latur, Marathwada 1993).
 Kargil Relief funds were raised by him and the group for the martyrs of Kargil from Aurangabad, Nagpur, Lature and Solapur through which hostels were made.